 Asking questions that are direct and to the point helps the clients focus on their wants and needs rather than just agreeing with your suggestions.
 You want to learn about them but you probably don’t have time to listen to their life’s story, so your questions should be friendly but concise.

 Find out the budget right away.
-You won’t be able to move forward if you don’t know what the clients can afford.
+You won’t be able to move forward if you don’t know what your clients can afford.

 Ask questions about: